pablofdeziv/heart_atack_risk_estimation/README.md

 > 📌 This project was developed and tested entirely in **Google Colab**.

+> ⚠️ Note: The notebook uses `ipywidgets` and may not render properly on GitHub.
+> We recommend opening it directly in [Google Colab](https://colab.research.google.com) or downloading it and opening in Jupyter Notebook.

 ## 📝 License

 This project is released under the MIT License.